-Welcome to Glencoe Boy Scout Troop 28!
+Welcome to Glencoe Troop 28!

 We invite you to get a better sense for Troop 28 by attending a meeting or two, and maybe joining us on one of our monthly outings.

 For more information, learn about how to join the troop, or if you’re ready to register, please visit our new scout checklist.
 If you have any questions or would like to try out a meeting or outing, please reach out at any time to [email protected] or [email protected].
 Welcome!